mustaqahmed/capability-delegation/README.md

-This repository has been moved to https://github.com/WICG/capability-delegation
+This repository has moved to https://github.com/WICG/capability-delegation